 I (along with Jakob Liggett) worked on “Know It All” as part of the UTK VolHacks hackathon.
 It is a machine-learning based program which listens for audio input, transcribes it, and then completes the quote, using the GPT-2 algorithm

 It turned out quite well, and the video above has some amusing, meta-textual responses

 SimpleSummit, a distributed computing project

-- I did all the software for this, which included writing a fractal explorer which ran on 8 different machines at once, which communicated in real time over a network to produce an image around 30 frames per second.
+fractalexplorer.
+It ran over 8 different machines at once, which communicated in real time (via MPI) over a network to produce ~30fps fractal rendering.